-- be consecutively numbered. (a) - be in a form approved by the Chief Financial Officer. (b) - state the Trust's terms and conditions of trade. (c) - only be issued to, and used by, those duly authorised by the Chief Executive. (d)
+- (a) be consecutively numbered. - (b) be in a form approved by the Chief Financial Officer. - (c) state the Trust's terms and conditions of trade. - (d) only be issued to, and used by, those duly authorised by the Chief Executive.